eunicekoid/Portfolio/Transportation Infrastructure Bangladesh/1_Data_Preparation/README.md

 </details>

 <br>
 The cleaned data was converted from Excel files to .tcv files using Python.
-Then, the Excel files were uploaded to and viewed in the Java file.
+Then, the Excel files were uploaded to and viewed from the Java file.
 The results are below:
 <br>
 <br>